Bloomington Community Blood Drive

 Blood drive will be by appointment only; no walk-ins will be allowed.

-Blood donors and Red Cross staff and volunteers will be asked to enter and leave from the west entrance of the building, near the Center for the Arts.
+Blood donors and Red Cross staff and volunteers will be asked to enter and leave from the east entrance of the building, near Rehearsal Hall.

 All Red Cross staff participate in standard health assessments prior to each blood drive.

 Unless otherwise exempted or not recommended by local, state or federal guidance, all persons entering Bloomington Civic Plaza will be required to wear a face mask for the time that they are present in the building.
 If you do not have one, a mask will be provided to you.

 All donors will be temperature-screened before entering the blood drive.

 Blood donors will be asked to use hand sanitizer before and during the donation process.

 Staff wear gloves throughout the donation process, changing gloves between every donor.

 Donor beds will be sanitized between every donor.

 Social distancing practices will be maintained between donors including donor beds, as well as waiting and refreshment areas.